Machine Learning Engineering: AI-Driven Problem Solving

 Deployment and Maintenance:

-After developing models, they are responsible for deploying these systems into production and monitoring their performance, making adjustments as necessary to maintain effectiveness.
+After developing models, machine learning engineers are responsible for deploying these systems into production and monitoring their performance.
+It is their job to make adjustments as necessary to maintain effectiveness.

 Staying Updated: